Heat Warning in Effect

 • Expanding economic opportunities, principally for low and moderate-income persons.

-The Prince George's County Department of Housing and Community Development (DHCD) is not accepting Community Development Block Grant (CDBG) Program applications for its Program Year (PY) 50.
-The application submission deadline was December 8, 2023.
+The Prince George's County Department of Housing and Community Development (DHCD) is not accepting Community Development Block Grant (CDBG) Program applications at this time.

 CDBG-funded projects must meet one of three National Objectives: